Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 2) null handling in math functions.
-Graphite functions don't exactly follow the rules of logic (by design) When you request something like `sumSeries(diskspace.server_*.bytes_free)` graphite returns the sum of all bytes_free's for all your servers, at each point in time.
+Graphite functions don't exactly follow the rules of logic (by design) When you request something like `sumSeries(diskspace.server_*.bytes_free)` Graphite returns the sum of all bytes_free's for all your servers, at each point in time.
 If all of the servers have a null for a given timestamp, the result will be null as well for that time.